 Fantastic Diagnostic and Treatment Tool

-Bakody’s sign is a cervical orthopaedic test which is also known as “shoulder abduction relief test“.
+This medical test is more specifically a cervical orthopaedic test which is also known as Shoulder Abduction Test.

 It is used in the physical examination done by chiropractors and doctors when examining a patients neck for a possible nerve compression usually from a herniated disc in the neck.
 It used for both acute and chronic neck pain diagnosis.